 Depending on what Mass you assist at, it can be as often as twice a month or as little as once every couple of months.

-Sacristan training is conducted by Father Anthony and TBD (Sacristy Coordinator SB) TBD (Sacristy Coordinator SM) is held two times a year.
+Sacristan training is conducted by Father Anthony and TBD (Sacristy Coordinator SB) TBD (Sacristy Coordinator SM) and is held two times a year.
 Dates and time are announced on the eCalendar and in the bulletin.

 If you would be interested in serving in the Ministry of Sacristan, contact Father Anthony.